Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

             top: -1px;
             }
         ```
+- User-Profile-Overview
+  1. Fix the positions between the Headline ("Biography", "Organizations") and contents (bio text, org card):
+      ```scss
+      // remove below properties
+      .main-section-bio-text, .main-section-bio-text7 {
+        position: absolute;
+      }
+      // add below properties
+      ..main-section-bio-container1, ..main-section-bio-container2 {
+        flex-direction: column;
+      }
+      ```

- ## Issues:
+## TO-DOs:

+- User-Profile
+    1. Upload and link the "verified" image
+    2.

+## Issues found on the user profile component:

-1. Ensure Layouts among similar sections (position, height, weight) are consistent.
+- Ensure Layouts among similar sections (position, height, weight) are consistent.

-2. Font weights have invalid format - with "px" after the value:
+- Font weights have invalid format - with "px" after the value:

-2. The css is from teleportHQ is not reponsive enough.
+- Most of components are using `absolute` position and prefined height/weights.
+  1. In the case, the components will not be reponsive enough.
+Take the biography tab content as example.
+Both "Biography" and "Organizations" has the same prefined height.
+If the content of "Biography" is more than the prefined size can handle, the text will be overlapped with the "Organizations" content.
+If the content of "Biography" only has a few words, it is a little better but will leave a lot of empty vertical space above "Organizations" headline.